 In Contentment: The Secret to Lasting Calm, Richard A. Swenson3 lists some prescriptions for finding contentment in a consumer-saturated world that pulls us toward love of money.
 Five of them jumped out at me:

-Rx: 1 – Base Contentment on God rather than Economics.
+Rx: 1 – Base Contentment on God Rather Than Economics.
 God promised never to leave us or forsake us.
 Money can’t give that guarantee.

 Rx: 2 – Find Activities That Don’t Cost Money.
 Reading, walking, sitting in the park, watching children don’t require money, but they do strengthen community and friendship.

 Rx: 3 – Explore Employment Options.
 It can be great to look for a better job.
-But if improve our conditions, are we called to be content to “live within our harvest?”
+But if we improve our conditions, are we called to be content to “live within our harvest?”

 Rx: 4 – Don’t Link Self-Esteem to Money.
 It can take real strength of self to swim against the current of our culture.
 But that’s what Jesus did, and told us to follow His example.